monacoremo/postgrest-sessions-example/app.sql.md

 The `api.login` endpoint wraps the `app.login` function to add the following:
 * Raise an exception if the given login credentials are not valid.
 * Add a header to the response to set a cookie with the session token.
-* Return information on the logged in user.

 ```sql
 create function api.login(email text, password text)